alebarquin/Lowell-Quant-Club/personal_projects/inverse_fund_inefficiencies/README.md

 The consistent smooth returns are generated when the chaotic returns at open are paired with the chaotic returns overnight.
 </br>
 </br>
-Because these stable returns were recreated with stocks, the immediate question was whether they can be leveraged with instruments such as options.
+Because these stable returns were recreated with stocks, the immediate question was whether they can be leveraged with instruments like options.
 The test code is provided above.
-With the messy data that I had, I observed that synthetic long positions for non-leveraged fund pairs did not generate profits or losses (SPY+SH).
-On the other hand synthetic short positions seemed to generate profits for leveraged fund pairs (SQQQ+TQQQ), although not nearly as steadily as a position in stocks. '
+I observed that synthetic long positions for non-leveraged fund pairs did not generate profits or losses (SPY+SH).
+On the other hand synthetic short positions seemed to generate profits for leveraged fund pairs (SQQQ+TQQQ), although not nearly as steadily as a position in stocks.

 </br>
 </br>